- I am capable of controlling my emotions.

 - https://www.consciouslifestylemag.com/self-acceptance-self-judgment/ (long, but thorough, and maybe worth a skim)

-What judgments do you have about yourself?
+Do you notice judgments that you have about yourself?